developepper/capsaicin/docs/tickets/roadmap.md

 1. implementation loop foundation
 2. reliability, diagnostics, and local UI
 3. planning-loop automation
+4. planning-to-implementation continuity
-4. adapter diversification and role-specialized agent pairings
+5. adapter diversification and role-specialized agent pairings
-5. GitHub issue and PR handoff
+6. GitHub issue and PR handoff
-6. stronger verification, isolation, lineage, and policy controls
+7. stronger verification, isolation, lineage, and policy controls
-7. later, multi-ticket orchestration and higher-level operational tooling
+8. later, multi-ticket orchestration and higher-level operational tooling

 If the project evolves well, it should remain centered on: